srstevenson/nb-clean/README.md

 `nb-clean` cleans Jupyter notebooks of cell execution counts, metadata, outputs, and (optionally) empty cells, preparing them for committing to version control.
-It provides a Git filter to automatically clean notebooks before they're staged, and can also be used with other version control systems, as a command line tool, and as a Python library.
+It provides both a Git filter and pre-commit hook to automatically clean notebooks before they're staged, and can also be used with other version control systems, as a command line tool, and as a Python library.
 It can determine if a notebook is clean or not, which can be used as a check in your continuous integration pipelines.

 :warning: _`nb-clean` 2.0.0 introduced a new command line interface to make cleaning notebooks in place easier.
 If you upgrade from a previous release,